seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 1. The fact that real-world AI deployment requires so much human effort quietly undermines the hype.
 1. Enterprises will view these companies a Trojan horses full of Forward Deployed Engineers on a mission to lock them in, and maybe raid their data and business know-how while they are at it.

-What's missing from the PR is a consistent playbook on how enterprises can embrace AI without being reckless, move beyond disconnected point solutions, and join the ranks of the minority that are achieving transformative results.
+What's missing from the PR is a vision of how enterprises can embrace AI without being reckless, move beyond disconnected point solutions, and join the ranks of the minority that are achieving transformative results.

 ## What "AI transformation" actually means